The fourth of the Five Love Languages® is called Acts of Service. For some people, actions indeed speak louder than words.

 Of course, just as with Words of Affirmation you can’t speak nicely while neglecting the other aspects of your relationship and expect to come out on top, so too it should be noted that if you constantly say nasty things to your partner while you do nice things for them you probably won’t get very far either.

 Acts of Service are things you do for your partner as opposed to things you say; they are ways to take care of that person’s needs.
 You may envision providing a sumptuous breakfast in bed with fresh-squeezed orange juice and brewed coffee, or an extended foot rub with lotion and aromatherapy.
-(See below for more examples of Acts of Service.)
+(See below for more examples of Acts of Service, as well as this additional post with 101 examples of Acts of Service.)

 Certainly these may qualify as Acts of Service (assuming they suit your partner – personally, I hate coffee).
 But the reality is that for someone who receives love via Acts of Service, it doesn’t have to be a major production, nor is romance necessarily an indispensable part of the equation.
 An Act of Service can be as mundane as washing the dishes, taking out the trash, or mowing the lawn.
 That’s right – taking out the trash (and remembering to put a new bag in the trash can!) might be enough to fill up your partner with love.
 Go figure!